Four months after school board’s initial request, supervisors finally vote to share COVID-19 aid with schools

-Back in March, after local schools were forced to revert to remote instruction because of the coronavirus pandemic, the Prince William school board asked the board of supervisors for $5 million in extra money to buy electronic devices to help high school students complete their online coursework.
+Back in March, after local schools were forced to switch to remote instruction because of the coronavirus pandemic, the Prince William school board asked the board of supervisors for $5 million in extra money to buy electronic devices to help high school students complete their online coursework.

 Three months later, School Board Chairman Dr. Babur Lateef was back before the county board asking for help to cover some of the extra costs associated with reopening schools in the fall, which the school division initially pegged at about $42 million.